 Sharan Leventhal joined the Conservatory in 2005 and is a professor of violin.
 She teaches applied violin, chamber music, and contemporary performance practice.

 Since winning the 1984 Kranichsteiner Musikpreis in Darmstadt, Germany, she has built an international reputation as a champion of new music.
 Among her more than 130 premieres are works by Gunther Schuller, Ben Johnston, Virgil Thomson, Pauline Oliveros, Taina León, Simon Bainbridge, Scott Wheeler, Matt Aucoin, and Fred Hersch.
 Leventhal has been equally active in traditional venues.
 Her solo appearances include performances with the Boston Pops Esplanade Orchestra; the Toledo, Milwaukee, Gulf Coast, Topeka, Dayton, and Albany symphonies; and the Wisconsin and Cleveland chamber orchestras.
-She is a founding member of the Gramercy Trio, the Kepler Quartet, and Marimolin and a member of the Boston Artists Ensemble.
+She is a founding member of the Gramercy Trio, the Kepler Quartet, and Marimolin, and is a member of the Boston Artists Ensemble.
 Her recordings include the complete string quartets of Ben Johnston (Kepler Quartet on New World, 2016, 2011, and 2006), the violin and piano works of Virgil Thomson (Northeastern Recordings, 1990), Gramercy Trio (PARMA Recordings, 2008; Naxos, 2007; Newport Classic, Ltd., 2004), and Marimolin (GM Recordings, 1996 and 1988, and Catalyst/BMG, 1995).
 Broadcasts include the BBC, ORF (Austria), Musikradion (Sweden), and WNYC.

 Leventhal has received more than 30 grants, including awards from Chamber Music America (2011), the Fromm Foundation (2011), the Aaron Copland Fund for Music Recording (2011, 2006, 2003, 1999, 1992), the Koussevitzky Music Foundation (1992), and the National Endowment for the Arts (1993, 1988, 1987).